Visit La Trobe Art Institute

 - Carpark 8 (north entry).

-We present exhibitions of works from the La Trobe University Art Collection on the ground level of the campus at 210 Fryers Street.
+We present exhibitions of works from the La Trobe University Art Collection on the ground level of the campus in Fryers Street, Shepparton.

 Learn more about travel and parking information at the Shepparton Campus.